Eveline-Lim/transcendence/README.md

 - Implement a complete web-based game where users can play against each other.
+  - The game can be real-time multiplayer (e.g., Pong, Chess, Tic-Tac-Toe, Card games, etc.).
+  - Players must be able to play live matches.
+  - The game must have clear rules and win/loss conditions.
+  - The game can be 2D or 3D.

+**Module implementation details**:
 - We built a real-time multiplayer Pong with casual, ranked, and offline game modes Matches are played in 2D, and the first player to reach 11 points wins.
 - The AI and offline logic runs entirely in JavaScript on the frontend, so players can keep playing even without a connection.
 - The casual and ranked logic is fully handled by the backend.
 Only the rendering happens on the frontend, making cheating significantly harder.
 - Game states are cached and synced with Redis, allowing players to reconnect seamlessly after an unexpected client crash.
 - Express backend, chosen for its native Socket.io integration, handling up to 60 exchanges per second between client and server.

 - Remote players — Enable two players on separate computers to play the same game in real-time.